Edouard102/mae-restaurant/README.md

 ## Validator testing

-No major errors were found when passing through the PEP 8
+No major errors were found when passing through the PEP 8 and the W3 HTML Validator

 ### Manual Testing